-What Reliefs does the IRS provide?
+What Relief does the IRS provide?

-2. Installment Payment Plan
+2. Installment Agreements

 3. Offer in Compromise (OIC)